shuvoaftab/chrome-extensions/fs-ticket-beautify/privacy.md

 ## How We Use Collected Information

-We do not collect any information from the Timer extension as of now.
+We do not collect any information from the FS Ticket Beautify extension as of now.

 ## How We Protect Your Information